achensen/Weather-Dashboard/README.md

 ## Installation
 npm i

-## Contributions
-EDX Starter code, myself, with some tutoring assistance (see additional notes)
 ## Usage
 First enter the city name you wish to know the weather for in the _Search for a City:_ section and click _Search_
 ![City Search Input Field](/images/WD%20search%20for%20city.png)